hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/commands.md

 Download the business network definition that is currently deployed to an instance of Hyperledger Fabric: [composer network download](./composer.network.download.html)

+`composer network reset`

+Reset the business network that is currently deployed to an instance of Hyperledger Fabric: [composer network reset](./composer.network.reset.html)

 ## Participant and Identity management

 `composer participant add`